 4. 1999 Badia a Coltibuono Riserva

-Rich rancio character with roasted nuts, leather, saffron, fruit cake spice and old wood notes.
-Seamless, complex and delicious.
+Rich rancio character with roasted nuts, leather, saffron, fruit cake spice, and old wood notes.
+Seamless and complex.